Skip to main content

 Overlays

 Overlays consist of a small library that identifies all elements on a page containing steganographic inserts and renders them interactive.
 Hovering over such an element will display a pop-up rectangle suggesting interaction with this element.
 If this occurs on a separate page, such as a preview branch embedded in Vercel, clicking on this element will open Sanity Studio in a new tab, and the necessary document and the corresponding inserts within this document will be immediately accessible.
-If you are already within Sanity Studio - in the Presentation tool, clicking on the element will open the editor on the right side.
+If you're already within Sanity Studio - in the Presentation tool, clicking on the element will open the editor on the right side.

 Conclusion